Change users' configurations after installing the 2007 Office system

 For example, the user can apply the Setup customization file by double-clicking the MSP file or running MSIEXEC with the /p command-line option, like this: msiexec.exe /p \\server\share\custom.msp.

 You can also use a deployment management program such as Microsoft Systems Management Server to deploy Setup customization files.
-For more information, see the Systems Management Server Web site.
+For more information, see Systems Management Server.

 To illustrate the sequencing behavior, let us assume that you have created the following OCT MSP maintenance patches: